Vishal3041/Flow_Log_Parser/README.md

 6. The script handles **TCP (6)**, **UDP (17)**, and **ICMP (1)** protocols.
 7. The given output is incorrect as it gives **Untagged,9** which should be **8 counts** also since there are only 14 log entries and considering 22 being default the total should be 15 but in output it is 16 (hence incorrect).
 8. Also I'm getting extra output for ports **49153, 49154, 49154, 49156, 49157** which is not given in the original output.
 So I assumed that **all the empheral ports should be considered** in the Port/Protocol Counts since they are considered in Tags Count.
 Hence included all of them.
 Another assumption that can be made is that **we can exclude all the ephemeral ports** in that case the port **49158 will not be included** in the Port/Protocol Counts.
+9. Included 7 test_cases out of which test5 is only failing since it is the original test_case included in the mail rest all are passing (assuming that the test case output is incomplete or incorrect).
 ---

 ## Features